45 Years Is Near

 “You did not choose this life for me, but you serve me well.”

-A hushed voice whispered from nowhere, slowly taking form, slow moving tar seeping from the gems and pooling in front of the scholar.
-A demon took form before him, outstretched limbs covered in bards erupted from a hunched, slender body.
-A maw peaked from the top of the body, slowly forming a wide head with no eyes.
+A hushed voice whispered from nowhere, slowly taking form, slow-moving tar seeping from the gems and pooling in front of the scholar.
+A demon took shape before him; outstretched limbs covered in bards erupted from a hunched, slender body.
+A maw peaked from the top of the body, slowly forming a broad head with no eyes.
 It grinned as it stood watching the scholar bow in subservience.

-The scholar stood, staring down the god that stood hunched before him.
+The scholar stood, staring down at the god hunched before him.

-“I am Syddall, I have retrieved the relic you asked for.”
-Syddall reached into his bag, pulling a gem encrusted statue forth, he laid it before Gleam Eyes unsure of what to do next.
+“I am Syddall; I retrieved the relic you requested.”
+Syddall reached into his bag, pulling a gem-encrusted statue forth; he laid it before Gleam Eyes, unsure what to do next.

-Gleam Eyes pulled a black gem from the air, he placed it upon Syddall’s forehead and watched as it slowly sank into his skin.
-Syddall fell back to his knees, his arms tightened as the gem forced its way into his brain.
+Gleam Eyes pulled a black gem from the air; he placed it upon Syddall’s forehead and watched as it slowly sank into his skin.
+Syddall fell back to his knees, his arms tightening as the gem entered his brain.
 Not a single whimper escaped his lips as he controlled himself to take the pain.
-Gleam eyes watched on, pleased with the dedication Syddall had to appearing strong.
+Gleam Eyes watched on, pleased with Syddall’s dedication to appear strong.

 Syddall stood from his bow, his forehead still scared.

-“Locating artefacts is one thing, but collapsing a mine so it won’t open again is far beyond me.”
+“Locating artifacts is one thing, but collapsing a mine so it won’t open again is far beyond me.”

 Gleam Eyes long leg extended, pinning Syddall to his back.